MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 Our main rendering struggles dealt with transparency, since transparency can be expensive on a GPU.

-Solid geometry renders front to back while writing to the depth buffer, which stops any future pixels located behind that pixel from being discarded.
-This operation prevents hidden pixels from executing the [pixel shader](../develop/advanced-concepts/understanding-performance-for-mixed-reality.md#shaders), and speeds up rendering significantly.
-If you sort geometry optimally, each pixel on the screen is drawn only once.
+You can render solid geometry front to back while writing to the depth buffer, which stops any future pixels located behind that pixel from rendering.
+This operation prevents hidden pixels from executing the pixel shader, and speeds up rendering significantly.
+If you sort geometry optimally, each pixel on the screen draws only once.

 Transparent geometry must be sorted back to front, and relies on blending the output of the pixel shader to the current pixel on the screen.
 This process can result in each pixel on the screen being drawn multiple times per frame, called *overdraw*.